werzl/lv-research-database-ui-wireframe/README.md

 # lv-research-database-ui-wireframe
-ReactJS wireframe for the Longview internal research database UI.
+ReactJS wireframe for the research database UI.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Legacy SSL